nsafai/Pet-Shop/README.md

 ## Approach
 This app will be built from the 'outside-in', meaning each step, the views or templates will be built before the backend functionality, using mock data.

+## Credits
+This is largely inspired from [this tutorial](https://www.makeschool.com/academy/track/pete-s-pet-emporium---advanced-web-recipes/tutorial/getting-started-V4Q=).